Data protection

 3. Right to erasure

-In accordance with Art.
-18 GDPR, you have the right to request a restriction on the processing of your personal data.
+You have the right under Art.
+18 GDPR to request restriction of processing of your personal data.

-In the event the requirements of Art.
-20, Para.
-1 GDPR are met, you have the right to have data which we process automatically on the basis of your consent or in fulfilment of a contract handed over to you or to third parties.
-The collection of data for the provision of the website and the storage of data in log files are mandatory for the operation of the website.
-They are therefore not based on consent in accordance with Art.
-6, Para.
-1, Sen. 1, lit. a) GDPR or on a contract in accordance with Art.
-6, Para.
-1, Sen. 1, lit. b) GDPR, but are legitimate in accordance with Art.
-6, Para.
-1, Sen. 1, lit. f) GDPR.
-The prerequisites of Art.
-20, Para.
-1 GDPR are therefore not fulfilled in this respect.
+If the requirements of Art.
+20 (1) GDPR are met, you have the right to receive data that we process by automated means on the basis of your consent or in performance of a contract or to have such data directly transmitted to third parties.
+The collection of the data for the provision of the website and the storage of log files are absolutely necessary for us to operate the website.
+This processing is therefore not based on consent according to Art.
+6 (1) 1 (a) GDPR or on a contract according to Art.
+6 (1) 1 (b) GDPR, but is justified under Art.
+6 (1) 1 (f) GDPR.
+The requirements of Art.
+20 (1) GDPR are therefore not fulfilled.

-If you are of the opinion that the processing of your personal data violates data protection law, you have the right in accordance with Art.
-77, Para.
-1 GDPR to lodge a complaint with a data protection supervisory authority of your own choice.
+If you consider that the processing of your personal data infringes data protection law, you have the right to lodge a complaint with a data protection supervisory authority of your own choice as provided for by Art.
+77 (1) GDPR.
 This also includes the data protection supervisory authorities responsible for the controller:

-You have the right to object, on grounds relating to your particular situation, at any time to the processing of personal data concerning you, which is based on Art.
-6, Para.
-1, Sen. 1, lit. f) GDPR.
-The controller will then no longer process the personal data, unless the controller can demonstrate compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject for the establishment, exercise or defence of legal claims.
-The collection of data for the provision of the website and the storage of data in log files are mandatory for the operation of the website.
+You have the right to object, on grounds relating to your particular situation, at any time to processing of your personal data which is based on Art.
+6 (1) 1 (f) GDPR.
+The controller will then no longer process the personal data unless the controller demonstrates compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject or for the establishment, exercise or defence of legal claims.
+The collection of the data for the provision of the website and the storage of log files are absolutely necessary for us to operate the website.

 Stay up-to-date